Revolutionizing Database Q&A with Large Language Models: Comprehensive Benchmark and Evaluation: Dataset Generation

 \subsection{Instance-Specific \qa}

 It is infeasible to construct instance-specific \qa pairs from online sources.
-Online queries are almost always incomplete due to privacy reasons, missing necessary instance-level contextual information, such as the database's table structures, workload information, etc. It is impractical to conduct DB interaction with the specified DB instance referred to in the online query to restore the contextual information.
+Online questions are almost always incomplete due to privacy reasons, missing necessary instance-level contextual information, such as the database's table structures, workload information, etc. It is impractical to conduct DB interaction with the specified DB instance referred to in the online question to restore the contextual information.
 Therefore, we have to generate instance-specific \qa pairs by LLMs automatically.

-There are numerous database \textit{tools} provided in DBMS that support database monitoring, optimizing and analyzing for DB developers, administrators and analysts.
+There are numerous database \textit{tools} provided in DBMS that support database monitoring, optimizing, and analyzing for DB developers, administrators, and analysts.
 The LLM's proficiency in answering instance-specific questions relies on whether LLMs can accurately invoke different tools to obtain the instance's contextual information.
-Thus, as shown in Figure~\ref{fig:instancebench}, our dataset construction workflow starts with building a DB tool pool.
+Thus, as shown in Figure~\ref{fig:instancebench}, our dataset construction workflow starts with building a pool of DB tools.

-\textbf{Step 1: Constructing DB tool pool}.
+\textbf{Step 1: Constructing DB Tool Pool}.
 (1) We first survey the DB tools commonly used in real-production systems.
 As shown in Table~\ref{tab:tool}, we identify six types of \textit{common DB tools} that are frequently used for data modeling, database monitoring and performance optimization.
 The implementation of each tool type, including the exact tool name and the format of input and output, may vary for different DBMS products.\footnote{Implementation Details on PostgreSQL and OpenGauss are shown in \href{https://github.com/XMUDM/DQABench}{[link]}} (2) The common tools can not cover all DB tools, especially new ones developed to meet the demands of a real-production system.
 We expand the common tools to a set of \textit{generalization tools} to evaluate the \qa bot's generalization ability to utilize different DB tools properly.
-We include scenarios such as Operations Diagnostics, Business Intelligence, Performance Monitoring and Tuning, Data Analysis, System Utilization Analysis, Deployment Issues, Operations Management, Query Optimization, Backup and Recovery, Permission Management, Index Management, and Database Tuning.
+We include scenarios such as Operation Diagnostics, Business Intelligence, Performance Monitoring and Tuning, Data Analysis, System Utilization Analysis, Deployment Issues, Operations Management, question Optimization, Backup and Recovery, Permission Management, Index Management, and Database Tuning.
 We require GPT-4 to generate imaginary DB tools that can benefit the above DB scenarios.